The R-matrix of the affine Yangian

 satisfying the intertwining equation

 in addition to the cabling identities

 These readily imply that $\RR^{\dri}(s)$ is a solution to \eqref{qybe} on $\Yhgfin^{\otimes 3}$.

 Let $V_1,V_2$ be two finite--dimensional irreducible representations of $\Yhgfin$, and $\RR^{\dri}_{V_1,V_2}(s)$ the evaluation of $\RR^{\dri}(s)$ on $V_1\otimes V_2$.
-Drinfeld also showed that, upon normalizing by its eigenvalue on the tensor product of highest--weight spaces, its dependence on $s$ becomes rational \cite[Thm.~4]{drinfeld-qybe}.
+Upon normalizing by its eigenvalue on the tensor product of highest--weight spaces, the dependence of $\RR^{\dri}_{V_1,V_2}(s)$ on $s$ becomes rational \cite[Thm.~4]{drinfeld-qybe}.
 Hence, in particular, one obtains rational solutions to \eqref{qybe} valued in any finite--dimensional, irreducible representation $V$ of $\Yhgfin$.

+The functional nature in $s\in\C$ of $\RR^{\dri}_{V_1,V_2}(s)$, for arbitrary finite--dimensional representations $V_1,V_2$ of $\Yhgfin$, was studied by the last two authors and Toledano Laredo in \cite{sachin-valerio-III,GTLW}.
+It is shown to be a divergent series in $s$ which admits two canonical resummations.
+In more succinct terms, the category $\Rep_{\scriptscriptstyle{\text{fd}}}(\Yhgfin)$ admits two {\em meromorphic} braidings (see \cite[Thm.~7.1]{GTLW}).
+It was also shown that there is no {\em rational} braiding, \ie the rational normalization described above cannot be carried out uniformly for all representations (see Thm.~7.3 of {\em loc. cit.}).
+These results do not rely on the existence of $\RR^{\dri}(s)\in \Pseries{\Yhgfin^{\otimes 2}}{s^{-1}}$ and, in fact, can be used to prove it in a new and constructive manner{\footnote{Drinfeld's proof was based on cohomological methods and has not yet appeared in the literature.}} (see Thm.
+7.4 of {\em loc. cit.}).

-In \cite{drinfeld-yangian-qaffine}, a different presentation of $\Yhgfin$ is given called Drinfeld's new, or loop, presentation.
-It takes as an input only the Cartan matrix of $\gfin$, and can be used to define the Yangian $\YhgKM$ of any symmetrizable Kac--Moody algebra $\gKM$, only as an algebra.
-In light of Drinfeld's foundational results, it is natural to ask whether \eqref{qybe} can be solved for a suitable category of representations of $\YhgKM$, in a functorial manner.
-However, the following two obstacles present themselves almost immediately.
+In \cite{drinfeld-yangian-qaffine}, a different presentation of $\Yhgfin$ is given, called Drinfeld's new (or loop) presentation, which takes as input only the Cartan matrix of $\gfin$.
+It can be used, more generally, to define the Yangian $\YhgKM$ of any symmetrizable Kac--Moody algebra $\gKM$, but only as an algebra.
+In light of Drinfeld's foundational results, it is natural to ask whether \eqref{qybe} can be solved for a suitable category of representations of $\YhgKM$ in a functorial manner.
+The following two obstacles present themselves almost immediately.